+- Get a partner.
 Many find it much easier to stay accountable to someone else than they do to stay accountable to themselves.
 Find a workout partner who is also seeking regular motivation.
-If you make appointments to work out together, you will feel more obligated to show up and keep the date.
+If you make appointments to work out together, you will feel more obligated to show up, and keep the date.
 Exercising together also means that you have company and conversation, which can make your workout more engaging.

 Mantras can induce a meditative state that makes your thoughts clearer, and your motivations stronger.
 A number of high-powered executives, including CEOs of international corporations, use mantra-based meditation to make their minds clearer and stronger.

 Your mantra can be any words that work for you.
 It can be a cheesy statement from a motivational poster, a few words of encouragement or something else.
 If you don’t know what to choose, a good personal mantra to start with is “Do it now!”